Gigi Hadid’s Boyfriend Zayn Malik And BFF Taylor Swift Just Trashed A Hotel Room Together, But It’s Not How It Sounds

 Gigi Hadid added that she makes “a conscious effort” to be that person, confirming rumors that she is actually a really nice girl to be around.

-— MTV Music ???? (@MTVMusicUK) January 4, 2017
+— MTV Music???? (@MTVMusicUK) January 4, 2017

 Maybe it’s part of her nice girl image that allows Gigi Hadid to be so easygoing about her boyfriend and her best friend spending quality time together shooting this elaborate music video in a hotel room.
 According to E!
 Online, Malik has learned how to keep his girlfriend happy at the dinner table.

-Gigi Hadid and Malik have been dating for a year, but the former One Direction singer quixkly learned what his girlfriend’s preferences in food are.
+Gigi Hadid and Malik have been dating for a year, but the former One Direction singer quickly learned what his girlfriend’s preferences in food are.
 And since the “Pillowtalk” hitmaker is actually a good chef, Hadid couldn’t be happier dating Malik.

 In his interview with Es Magazine, Malik revealed that he cooks many of Britain’s traditional dishes for Gigi Hadid.
 While revealing that the supermodel loves “a good Yorkshire pudding,” Malik added that she also enjoys steak, potato pie, and Sunday roast dinner.